Deep Brain Stimulation and Cortical Stimulation

 - Have the last few notes from your neurologist or primary care physician faxed to our office at 212-410-0603

 - After the records have been reviewed, you will receive a call to set up an appointment with one of our movement disorder neurologists for further assessment

-- If, based on all of the above evaluations, it is determined that you are a candidate for DBS you will then have an appointment with neurosurgeon Dr. Brian H. Kopell to discuss DBS and if it is right for you
+- Based upon the above evaluations, if you are deemed a candidate, you will be scheduled to see neurosurgeon Dr. Kopell to discuss DBS and whether surgery is right for you

 Center for Neuromodulation